bexoft/finalmq/README.md

 - Please, do not use very long polling requests, because the fmq/poll can also be used as a heartbeat on server side.
 If a HTTP session on server side does not receive any request, anymore, then the HTTP session will be closed after 5 minutes.

-- If you are not polling at all and the number of stored requests/notifications will reach 10000 messages, then the HTTP session will be closed.
+- If you are not polling at all and the number of stored requests/notifications on server side will reach 10000 messages, then the HTTP session will be closed.

 - With the following command, you can configure the heartbeat timeout and the maximum number of stored messages: